OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

     ...

 * ``Current.sender: unit -> address``: returns the address that
-  initiated the current operation.
-It is the same as the source for the toplevel operation, but it is the originating contract for internal operations.
+  initiated the current transaction.
+It is the same as the source for the top-level transaction, but it is the originating contract for internal operations.
 It is translated to ``SENDER`` in Michelson.

   Example::